KasperKnop/WEB1/docs/01-web-infrastructure-and-html.md

 [Structuring documents](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Structuring_content/Structuring_documents){:target="\_blank"} <br>

+---

 ## Exercises

 ### Web Infrastructure

+Lorem Ipsum

 ### Star Pizza

+Congratulations - you are now the restaurant owner of Star Pizza!

 1. Use the text below as a starting point for your website.
-Start by adding markup to the text.
+Start by adding markup to it.
+2. Add a catchy title to the website in the `<head>` element.
-2. Add more items to the menu (e.g. pasta, beverages)
+3. Add more items to the menu (e.g. pasta, beverages)
-3. Organize menu items into groups with headlines (Pizzas, Pasta, and Beverages).
+4. Organize menu items into groups with headlines (Pizzas, Pasta, and Beverages).
-4. Use the pizza images to create an appetizing menu for Star Pizza.
+5. Use these [pizza images](https://github.com/KasperKnop/WEB1/raw/refs/heads/main/resources/star-pizza-images.zip) to create an appetizing menu for Star Pizza.
-   Use Paint or another picture editing tool to resize (make a small version) the images of pasta dishes and beverages and add these to this menu page.
+6. Use Paint or another picture editing tool to resize the images of pasta dishes and beverages and add these to this menu page.
-   Make image links for all images.
+7. Make image links for all images.
 Clicking on one should open a new window with a large version of the item clicked.
-   Complete the learning path on itslearning (videos, links, and exercises).

 ```
 Star Pizza